CrunchyData/postgres-operator/hugo/content/Installation/installation.md

     make installrbac

 That target will create the RBAC Resources required by the Operator.
 This set of Resources is created a single time unless a new Operator release requires these Resources to be recreated.
+Note that when you run *make installrbac* the set of keys used by the Operator REST API and also the pgbackrest ssh keys are generated.
+These keys are stored in the ConfigMap used by the Operator for securing connections.

 Verify the Operator Custom Resource Definitions are created as follows: